-Goal Description Resources Required Success Criteria Target Date Continue to develop the school Farm Shop Expand on the job roles undertaken as work experience and invite a wider range of customers Refreshments, invitations, job descriptions, relevant OCR Life and Living Skills Diploma units.
-Number of new job descriptions, new customers, feedback from customers and students 20 Jan 2021 Consider the career development needs of all students and enable everyone to engage in careers related activities Design and develop a further seven sensory careers boxes relating to hair and beauty, retail, administration, hospitality and catering, construction, horticulture and creative industries.
+Goal Description Resources Required Success Criteria Target Date Continue to develop the school Farm Shop and introduce a weekly 'café' to be run by sixth form students Expand on the job roles undertaken as work experience and invite a wider range of customers Refreshments, invitations, job descriptions, relevant OCR Life and Living Skills Diploma units.
+Number of new job descriptions, new customers, feedback from customers and students 10 Jan 2023 Consider the career development needs of all students and enable everyone to engage in careers related activities Design and develop a further seven sensory careers boxes relating to hair and beauty, retail, administration, hospitality and catering, construction, horticulture and creative industries.
 Funding, sensory contents relating to different job roles, job descriptions, lesson plans, boxes, places of work posters.
-Students can recognise for example tools, uniforms, and sounds relating to particular job roles 26 Mar 2021 Develop and utilise the Independent Living Suite Provide an experiential learning environment for students to be able to develop independent living skills and to facilitate the use of sensory careers boxes relating to hospitality and catering and hair and beauty.
+Students can recognise for example tools, uniforms, and sounds relating to particular job roles New sensory careers boxes termly.
+Ongoing review of career development needs of all students.
+Develop and utilise the Independent Living Suite Provide an experiential learning environment for students to be able to develop independent living skills and to facilitate the use of sensory careers boxes relating to hospitality and catering and hair and beauty.
 Everyday items used for personal care and making meals, as well as domestic items generally found in the home.
 Sensory careers boxes.
 Completion of OCR Life and Living Skills Diploma units.
 Greater independence in relation to particular tasks e.g. the ability to fold laundry, make a drink.
-23 Jul 2021 Develop an accessible Careers Library To research and purchase appropriate books relating to a range of occupational areas A space in the general school library dedicated to careers related resources.
+Launched 2023.
+Weekly use by classes.
+Parents/carers hosted at careers-related events throughout the year.
+Develop an accessible Careers Library To research and purchase appropriate books relating to a range of occupational areas A space in the general school library dedicated to careers related resources.
 Explore funding for a series of occupational reading books (symbols and words) working in a hospital, working with animals, working with children, working for the Government.
 Classes 'borrow' the books for individual students or for use in lessons.
-Raised awareness of certain occupations is increased 23 Jul 2021
+Raised awareness of certain occupations is increased 3 May 2023

 Continue to develop the Sixth Form careers programme Expand on the number of taster sessions and partnerships with local charities, colleges and other employers along with Adult Social Care Relevant local contact details for providers offering rural crafts as well as dates for open days for specialist colleges.
 Funding for taster sessions.
 Number and variety of taster sessions increased.
 Positive feedback from parents and carers.
 Positive relationships built with peers outside of school and increased confidence.
-30 Jul 2021 Plan and host a Careers and Preparation for Adulthood Event Provide parents and carers with an opportunity to meet with relevant education , training and employment providers under one roof and to hear from guest speakers about issues relating to transition Funding, rooms, catering, providers and invitations, speaker invitations, parent and carer invitations, marketing materials, tables and chairs, programme and map, staff to support, car park, technical equipment for presentations, evaluation forms Evaluation and feedback 20 Oct 2021
+12 Sept 2023 plans made.
+Ongoing taster sessions organised.
+Keep abreast of when Careers and Preparation for Adulthood and Transition events are being held in the local area.
+Provide parents and carers with an opportunity to meet with relevant education , training and employment providers under one roof and to hear from guest speakers about issues relating to transition Parent and carer invitations, evaluation forms, Overley Hall school admin team.
+Evaluation and feedback Ongoing - events usually occur in April and October.